-These calculations look at any bonus payments made in the 12-month period from April 2018 to March 2019.
+These calculations look at any bonus payments made in the 12-month period from April 2019 to March 2020.
 Reaseheath College operates incremental progression within a salary banding based on performance, irrespective of gender.
 Bonus payments are paid when staff achieve outstanding ratings in their performance appraisal.
+Staff who receive an outstanding payment within both their PDR objectives and their teaching and learning receive a bonus equivalent to the next incremental progression point.
+Staff who receive an outstanding in just one category receive a bonus of £200.